MakeSchool-Tutorials/Swift-Enums/P0-Enums/content.md

 ### Initializers and functions

 Enums can also have initializers and even functions.
-I want to show you second example to give you an idea for what you could use these features.
+I want to show you a second example to give you an idea for how you could use these features.

 Let's assume we want to model a player's turn in a  dice based game.
 The only rule of the game is that the player needs to roll a dice until she gets a value that is *not* 6.
 If the player dices a 6 she needs to repeat the dice roll.